Click on the images help you identify a yellow birch.

 Wood uses

-Heavy, strong, hard, close-grained, light brown; takes good polish; used for flooring, interior finish, veneers, wooden ware, furniture, and small wooden novelties; excellent for firewood.
+Wood is heavy, strong, hard, close-grained, and light brown.
+Wood polishes well and is used for flooring, interior finish, veneers, wooden ware, furniture, and small wooden novelties.
+Excellent for firewood.
 Oil of wintergreen may be obtained from the bark.